I am an official Venezianico dealer.

 Which of the two new colors is the right one?

-That depends less on technical data and more on personal taste.
+This depends less on technical data and more on personal taste.

 My impression

-Still unsure which version suits you?
+Are you still unsure which variant suits you?

 About me